-As of June 30, 2006, we had debt investments in 14 portfolio companies, direct equity investments in 9 portfolio companies and held warrants and other equity related interests in 8 portfolio companies, with an aggregate cost of \$45.5 million.
-At June 30, 2006, the weighted average yield on our outstanding investments was approximately 14.4% and the weighted average yield not including payment-in-kind interest, or PIK interest was 11.9%.
-The following table sets forth certain information as of June 30, 2006 for each portfolio company in which we had a debt or equity investment.
+As of September 30, 2006, we had investments in 17 portfolio companies with an aggregate cost of \$46.7 million.
+At September 30, 2006, the weighted average yield on these outstanding investments was approximately 13.5% and the weighted average yield not including payment-in-kind interest, or PIK interest, was 11.1%.
+There is no assurance that the portfolio yields will remain at these levels after the offering.
+The following table sets forth certain unaudited information as of September 30, 2006 for each portfolio company in which we had a debt or equity investment.